Essays

 Essay Structure

-Typically, an essay is organized by introducing your topic, explaining and supporting the focus, and then drawing some relevant conclusions from your discussion and analysis.
-The general structure of an essay includes:
+Typically, an essay is organized by introducing your topic, incorporating details and evidence, and then drawing some relevant conclusions from your discussion and analysis.
+The general structure of an essay below may be a helpful resource as you brainstorm.

 - Grabs the reader’s attention